lucaspetry/node-chat-chat/README.md

-# nodeplayground
+# Chat Chat
-My first Node.js app
+A simple Node.js app for live chatting.
+This is revolutionary!